bbarres/SelfOut/README.md

   * **selfout_LD_subsample.R:** script to split the data set in different subpopulations so that LD tests can be done taking into account the possible geographical structuration of the populations.
   * **selfout_samplingmap.R:** script to plot the sampling maps for each year of the survey (2010, 2011, 2012 and 2013).
   * **selfout_barplot.R:** script for the barplot figures that show several aspect of the consequence of coinfection on the disease dynamic of the ribwort powdery mildew.
+    * **selfout_newMLGplot.R:** script for the plot figure that show the number of new MLG as a function of the proportion of coinfection in patch the previous year.
   * **selfout_distintrapatch.R:** script to compute the mean distances between samples within patch, for every patch.
   * **selfout_diversitymap.R:** script for producing map of the Allelic richness and Genotypic richness in Åland patches.
   * **selfout_MLG_inla.R:** script to explore the variation of the number of MLG across space.
 This code was adapted from a [repository](https://github.com/statguy/MultiLocusGenotype) of [Jussi Jousimo](https://github.com/statguy).
 It uses the `SpaceTimeModels` package that allows an easier use of INLA to fit spatial and time models in an R framework.
 You can install this package using [this](https://github.com/statguy/SpaceTimeModels) github repository.